 In this block, you'll probe deeper into the ‘sinews of power’ that sustain empire: coercive, economic, cultural and bureaucratic.
 Three units will each take a distinctive theme, while the fourth brings these and more together in looking at how one empire, the Qing Chinese, operated from its origins to its ending.

 The focus of this block is on groups and individuals.
 How did individuals – from imperialist ‘explorers’ and missionaries to First Peoples and the enslaved – experience empire?
 What methods do we have for recovering the voices of different classes, genders and ethnicities, including the nonliterate?
 In asking these questions, our exploration of the legacies of empire will be taken further, asking about the impact of empire on different groups and how the experience of empire is inscribed on particular locations.

 Block 5: How do empires decline, end and persist?

 Earlier blocks will have introduced you to examples of different types of resistance to empire.
 You'll now be shown how such resistance, combined with metropolitan and international factors, corroded imperial power.
 This involves looking at the rise of colonial nationalism, for instance, in India and Africa, the impact of global wars, and changing attitudes to power and freedom.
-A final unit takes this up to present day, by looking at the question of how, how far and in what ways we can talk of the metropolis (the imperial centre) ‘decolonising’ itself.
+A final unit takes this up to present day, by looking at the question of how, how far and in what ways we can talk of the metropolis (the imperial centre, notably in the UK) ‘decolonising’ itself.

 This is an OU level 3 module.
 OU level 3 modules build on the skills and subject knowledge acquired from studies at OU levels 1 and 2.